PsyTeachR/mcs-conv/_main.md

 ## Activity 2: Tidy the data

-* Take a look at both of the datasets you loaded in (you can use just type the name to output them out to the console).
+* Take a look at both of the datasets you loaded in.

 The next thing we need to do is to calculate a mean anxiety score for each student (recall that individual students are identified by the `ID` variable).